et508/Erenshor.Shornet/README.md

 ## Overview

-> **ShorNet** brings online-style features to *Erenshor*, a single-player RPG, giving it a MMO-like experience.
-> It powers a global chat and will expand into systems like mail, auctions, guilds, and more.
+**ShorNet** brings online-style features to *Erenshor*, giving it a MMO-like experience.
+At current it only features a global chat, but with plans to expand into other systems like mail, auctions, guilds, and more.

+**NOTE:** ShorNet is still in early development.
+Expect bugs and incomplete features.

 ## Features

 >### Global Chat
 >Live communication between all connected ShorNet players.
+>With its own chatbox, ShorNet chat runs independently from Erenshor's SimPlayer chat.
 >- Prefix messages with @ (e.g. @Hello everyone!)
 >- Use @@ to toggle chat mode and type freely
 >- See online players with /@online